 I used a combination of an expensive backpack and sleeping pad, for which I thought to know what I wanted, with a cheap tent and sleeping bag for try out.

-- Backpack: the Seek Outside Divide 4500 carries very comfortable even with a high load.
+- Backpack: the Seek Outside Divide 4500 carries very comfortably even with a high load.
 Worth every extra gram.
 Well adjusted you have no vertical load at all on your shoulders, and the waist belt is wide and well cushioned.
 The XPac 21 material is waterproof but you have to seam-seal the bag yourself.
 The construction with a roll-top, big mesh pocket and two side pockets is similar to many lightweight packs.

 - Tent: I wanted to buy a Zpacks Duplex in the US but delivery went wrong.
 I was lucky to have planned for this case in advance, and had a cheap LanShan 2 with me.
 This tent of a similar construction, but SilNylon instead of DCF, and with a mesh inner tent, worked very well for me, it is just 500 g heavier but protects a bit better from condensation.